 Yes, you’ll need to ensure privacy policies are followed, inform employees about monitoring, and comply with OSHA and local data protection regulations.
 Choose a platform that supports secure storage, access controls, and audit trails for compliance.

-How do you measure the impact of safety technology?
+How to measure the impact of safety technology?

 Can video intelligence be integrated with other safety programs?